 3: Not having a strategy for what they want out of the conversations, going on autopilot, and being controlled by emotions.

 - Continue reading for more tips.

-Written by coach and author Terje Nordkvelle.
-Updated May 2020.
+Written by certified coach and author Terje Nordkvelle.
+Updated in Norway, April 2022.

 Now you know a little about what not to do.
 So, what's the smartest thing you can do to create a great relationship with your teenager?

 In fact, there is an excellent answer to that question.
 I discovered this method by chance back in 2007 when I started coaching teenagers.